efarish/portfolio/aws/ecs_docker/README.md

 I used AWS CloudFormation and SAM to provision the stack defined in `./sam-app-ecs1/template.yaml`.
 This file specifies the following resources to be created in AWS.

-- A VPC with two public subnets
+- A VPC with two public and private subnets
 - Fargate Task Definition
 - Fargate Cluster
 - Fargate Service